paul-cvp/dcr-to-tapn/README.md

 ## Installation

-Create a python virual environment and install the ``requirements.txt`` file
+Create a python virtual environment and install the ``requirements.txt`` file
 ```
 pip install -r requirements.txt
 ```

 To test the script run the ``notebooks_projects/dcrtotapn.ipynb`` jupyter notebook

+The setup has been tested with python version 3.11.0.